Moving Backups to Capacity Tier

 - Verifies whether data that is about to be moved belongs to an inactive backup chain.

-For more information, see Backup Chain Legitimacy.
+For more information, see Backup Chain Detection.

 For more information, see Retention Policy.

-Such verified backup files are collected from all the extents added to a scale-out backup repository.
+After the validation process is complete, the SOBR Offload session collects backup files that have passed verification.
+Such verified backup files are collected from all the performance extents added to a scale-out backup repository.

 Offload Session Statistics

-The offload session results are saved to the configuration database and available for viewing, as described in Viewing Offload Job Session Results.
+The offload session results are saved to the configuration database and available for viewing, as described in section Viewing Offload Job Session Results.